Youniwemi/mail-control/readme.txt

 === Sending Emails via an SMTP server ===
 Need a better deliverability for your emails? use a reputable SMTP server is the way to go.
-=== Testing Email Delivrability of your SMTP server === Help you make sure your smtp servers checks all the requierements for the perfect delivrability by testing your SFP, DKIM and DMARC setup (and more on this to come).
+=== Testing Email Delivrability of your SMTP server === Help you make sure your smtp servers checks all the requierements for the perfect deliverability by testing your SFP, DKIM and DMARC setup (and more on this to come).
 === Sending the emails by a background process to speed up your pages == No more page timeout because the smtp server take too much time to respond, let a cronjob take care of sending your emails in a separate process.
 === Having a log of all the emails sent (and failed) by wordpress ===